Your cart is empty Not sure what to choose?

 Evening relaxation Phenibut

 Because potency varies, start at the lowest practical dose.
-Many UK users try 50–100 mg on an empty or light stomach.
-Wait 3–4 hours before any redose.
-Avoid exceeding 250–300 mg in total unless experienced and under medical oversight.
+Many users begin with 50–100 mg on an empty or light stomach and wait 3–4 hours before assessing any redose.
+Avoid exceeding 250–300 mg in total.

-4. Monitor the onset, tracking mood shifts, alignment, or dizziness closely for 4 hours.
+• Take 50–100 mg and monitor onset, tracking mood shifts or dizziness closely for 4 hours.

 Who Should Avoid F-Phenibut?

-Although many users report positive experiences with F-Phenibut, it is not appropriate for everyone.
-Because it primarily acts on GABA-B receptors and influences the central nervous system, certain individuals face a higher risk of adverse effects or drug interactions.
-If any of the situations below apply to you, speak with a healthcare professional before considering F-Phenibut.
+Because F-Phenibut primarily acts on GABA-B receptors and influences the central nervous system, certain individuals face a higher risk of adverse effects or interactions.

 Situation Recommendation